Protests erupt nationwide for second day over Trump's travel ban

 But there were reports of people detained around the country and lawyers stressed it was hard to know exactly how many people had been detained and where.

-At least three federal judges in New York, Massachusetts and Virginia have temporarily halted parts of Trump's executive order, blocking the deportation of those coming into the country with valid visas and others who are legally authorized to enter the country.
+At least four federal judges in New York, Massachusetts, Washington state and Virginia have temporarily halted parts of Trump's executive order, blocking the deportation of those coming into the country with valid visas and others who are legally authorized to enter the country.

 Meanwhile, a senior White House official said Sunday that the president had the right and Constitutional power to enact the order.
 The judge's decision changed nothing, the official added.